About

 Our Values

-- Transparency We are open about our organizational structure, finances, and how donated funds are used.
+- Transparency We are open about our structure, finances, and how donated funds are used.
 Financial records are available upon written request.

-Founder
+Meet the Founder

 Frequently Asked Questions